Softorage/HugoTheme-VibrantShadows/README.md

           2.  at the time when its 'content' is being shown (for example, when a user visits the post itself), at the bottom of the 'content'.

         # not including (say) 'readingTime' (or 'wordCount' or 'author' or 'lastUpdated' or'tags'), would simply omit 'readingTime' from appearing in 'summary' and 'content'.
-        # not includng  only (say) 'summary' (or 'content') for (say) 'readingTime', would simply omit 'readingTime' from appearing in 'summary' (or 'content').
+        # not including only (say) 'summary' (or 'content') for (say) 'readingTime', would simply omit 'readingTime' from appearing in 'summary' (or 'content').

         ```
     4.  **Thumbnail** *(Type: String | Accepts value: right/left | Optional | Default: "left")*